-Pastoral care is the total climate of care arising out of the action taken by the College to promote and enhance student wellbeing.
-It can incorporate elements of a personal, social, physical, emotional or spiritual nature.
+Pastoral care is the total atmosphere of care arising out of the actions taken by the College to promote and enhance student wellbeing.
+It incorporates all elements of a personal, social, intellectual, physical, emotional or spiritual nature.

 Key elements of student wellbeing are positive self-regard, respect for others, positive relationships, responsible behaviours and personal resilience.